 Her work appears in a diversity of publications including: Journal of Middle East Women’s Studies, Alif: Journal of Comparative Poetics, We Are Iraqis: Aesthetics and Politics in a Time of War Anthology, Arab and Arab American Feminisms: Gender, Violence and Belonging, Encyclopedia of Women and Islamic Cultures, Ibraaz, Contemptorary, Light Work, Contemporary Practices Journal, The Color of Violence Anthology, among others.

-Research Interests: Postcolonial Studies, Visual and Cultural Studies, Contemporary Art, Architecture, Archeology, Geography, Women and Gender Studies, Memory Studies, Trauma Studies, Performance Studies, Critical Military Studies, Ethnic Studies, Transnationalism, Displacement and Diaspora, Mourning and Remembrance, Imperialism, Urban Politics, Critical War Studies, Iraq War,
+Research Interests: Postcolonial Studies, Visual and Cultural Studies, Women and Gender Studies, Sociology, Anthropology, Contemporary Art, Architecture, Archeology, Memory Studies, Performance Studies, Critical Geography, Critical Military Studies, Ethnic Studies, Critical Refugee Studies, Metropolitan Studies, Transnationalism, Displacement and Diaspora, Mourning and Remembrance, Death and Dying Rituals, ‘Ashura, Sacred Spaces, Imperialism, Urban Politics, Critical War Studies, and the Iraq War.